 Give your locks a subtle ’90s twist with mini side braids.
 Not only do they look cool, but they also have a face-framing effect and add some extra personality to a lob or mid-length hairstyle.
 Plus, they are a quick and easy styling option that you can do yourself.
 However, if your hair is very smooth, ensure the plaits hold their shape by spritzing some texturizing spray through before you start braiding.
 For even more ’90s vibes, weave a thin ribbon through the plaits in a color contrasting with your hair.

 14. Middle Part with Colorful Hair Clips

-One of the easiest ways to shake up a simple middle-parted hairstyle is with colorful hair clips – something ladies in the ’90s knew!
+One of the easiest ways to shake up a simple middle part is with colorful hair clips – something ladies in the ’90s knew!
 Best of all, the style works with straight or curly hair.
 After parting your locks with a tail comb, position the clips at your temples.
-You can use two or three for a fresh mismatched look, or opt for one larger, multi-colored clip.
+You can use two or three for a fresh mismatched look or opt for one larger, multi-colored clip.
 Repeat on the other side to ensure the look is balanced.
-For a night-time twist, switch out basic barrettes for bold gemstone-encrusted or statement color clips.
+Switch out basic barrettes for bold gemstone-encrusted or statement color clips for a night-time twist.

 15. High Ponytail with Scrunchie

 The high ponytail was one of the signature looks of the ’90s, worn by everyone from Sporty Spice to Topanga on Boy Meets World and Cher in Clueless.
 For a sexy take on the trend that you can wear day or night, brush your hair back so that the front section is sleek and smooth.
 Then secure the rest of your hair into a high ponytail just behind the crown of your head.
 Add extra volume and length with a clip-in ponytail extension, then use a pretty scrunchie to hide the clip.
 Finally, loosely curl the ends for a soft and romantic finish, or add extra sass by flicking out the ends to create the classic ’90s ‘bumped’ look.